 So Where Do You Start?

-Well if you are reading this you at least must suspect that something is not right with your sleep.
+If you are reading this, you may suspect that something is not right with your sleep.
 So whether you have had a sleep test yet or not I would encourage you to make an appointment here in my Victoria dental office.
 If you need a sleep study, we will help you get one.
 We can also get you to a sleep physician if necessary.

 What Should You Expect?

 We will examine the mouth for oral signs and symptoms of a potential airway issue.
 There are other signs that we look for, as well as questions that will help us to screen.
 I see many patients who are reluctant to discuss airway issues because they believe that the CPAP mask is their only option.
 So, they will not even attempt to be screened or have treatment.
 I hope that we can educate those patients of the existence of alternative treatments such as oral appliance therapy for sleep apnea.
 What I can assure patients is that the treatment that they will receive from me is that which is best for them and that they are comfortable with.
 If they prefer a CPAP then I would never discourage them from that.

 Sleep Apnea Information